Troubleshooting Basics - Tips to Troubleshoot Telecom & IT Problems

 A common trick from Phone Company repairmen is to tell you that your phone system is imbalanced or putting out a foreign voltage or ground.
-No shit.
+No kidding!
 The testers they use are made for testing lines that aren't terminated.
 When they hook up their meter (that's made for testing unterminated lines), they're reading the phone system as well as the copper wire.
 They're supposed to open the line going into the premise before doing most tests so they don't read the CPE (phone system) - which will always read something strange compared to a regular 2500 set (that has no reference to ground or foreign voltage).

 I've seen Phone Company guys tell the customer they're disconnecting the line going into the building because it's damaging the telephone network.
 What a bunch of bull.
-Some of their test equipment will "stress test" the line, which puts out a pretty high voltage/current to try to cure problems with a copper cable.
+Some of their test equipment will "stress test" the line, which puts out a high voltage/current to try to cure problems with a copper cable.
 Although that usually won't hurt a phone or system, they're supposed to disconnect the CPE before they do the test.
 As you can guess, most Phone Company repairmen don't disconnect the CPE.
 They don't care.
 They don't have to.
-Thanks Lily!.

 Fixing phone line problems is usually as simple as finding what's different about that line that's having the problem, compared to others working in that system or at another premise.
 It's as simple as taking some readings (testing) and comparing the results to other lines at that premise, or at your other customers' sites.

 Don't replace the KSU first!

 So, this is what I would do first on a strange case of trouble.
 I've seen a lot of strange stuff, but there's no way I'm smart enough to fix a strange problem without taking some measurements to lead me in the right direction.
 Once I find the solution, I might try that on the next case of trouble that's exactly the same - but you can really chase your tail for hours if you don't take a couple of minutes to take some basic readings.